21centuryweather/21st-Century-Weather-Software-Wiki/rose-cylc/rose-cylc-intro.md

   HostName gadi.nci.org.au
   User <insert your username here>
 ```
-4. You have, or in the process of obtaining, a UK Met Office Science Repository Service (MOSRS) account.
+4. You have, or in the process of obtaining, a UK Met Office Science Repository Service (MOSRS) account [clv: some instructions on how to get an account if you don't have one?].
 5. You have memberships to the following `gadi` projects:
     - `hr22`
     - `access`